TonyBoy56/actual_pigdice/README.md

-# Title
+# Title Pig Dice!
-By Keturah Howard, **input date** 2020
+By Keturah Howard, Antonio Cruz **input date** 2020

 ## Description

-*Address book that displays a list of names in your contact, that displays emails, names, and phone numbers for each contact clicked on.*
+*Welcome to Pig Dice!.
+An interactive game where you can compete against another player to get as close to a score as possible __without passing it__.
+Select the score you want to play to, click the button to roll your dice, and try to win*

 ## Behavioral Driven Development
   *Heres a list of the specific behaviors I wanted to be acheived throughout the development process, starting from most basic to complex.*

 *specs here*

+*

 ## Set Up
   To set up you can simply interact with the webpage by clicking [here](https://keturahdev.github.io//) to access the gh-pages for this repository.
 Or!
 To view the code and in Visual Studio and all that jazz, follow the steps bellow.